yugr/mgt-notes/ROLES.md

     * project-specific rules
 * Verify tests
   * how was the code tested?
 Is test coverage enough for reviewed change?
-  * for optimization changes, are changes in performance acceptable/beneficial for important cases?
+  * for optimizations, are changes in performance of important benchmarks beneficial/acceptable?
 * In case of disagreement - contact PL